PhilStedman/Crisp_Takehome/README.md

 ## Architectural decisions
 The input .csv file is being read using the pandas read_csv() function.
 This was chosen because we could easily improve upon the design by reading in large .csv files using the chunksize parameter.
 The current design does not handle very large .csv files (100,000+ rows) because we attempt to read the entire file in one go.
 For very large input .csv files, this will cause the system to crash due to 'Out Of Memory' errors.
 These issues can be resolved by reading in the .csv file in separate chunks.

+Furthermore, the configuration file is specified in JSON format as this allows us flexibility to expand the configuration file capabilities to support more complicated configurations in the future.

 Due to the ambiguity of what should be done with the output data, the API returns the data as a list of Order class objects.
 Most likely, the API would need to be extended to store the output data in a database.